 At every stage of patent prosecution, the applicant needs to disclose the relevant information found in the patent application/invention.
 Here comes the need to understand and learn about the time periods and procedure to file IDS.
 According to the U.S. patent law, 37 C.F.R.
-1.56, it is not a compulsion to perform a search of relevant art, inventors and prosecuting patent applications associated with it.
-While at the same time, 37 C.F.R.
 1.56 USPTO (Duty to disclose information material to patentability) states that all known prior art or ‘material information’ must be to the USPTO in the form of an Information Disclosure Statement (IDS).
-A citizen (patent aspirant/ patent applicant) is bound to pay respect to this duty until a patent has issued to earn full respect for his/her patent.
-If not, the resulting patent may be considered impossible to be enforced.
+A citizen (patent aspirant/ patent applicant) is bound to pay respect to this duty until the issuance of a patent to earn full respect for his/her patent.
+If not, you will lose the chance of getting a patent grant.

-Under USPTO 37 C.F.R.
-1.56(c), the people responsible to pay this and understand the critical aspects of an IDS by submitting all material information to USPTO, includes inventors, employee of the assignee, U.S./foreign patent attorneys and assignees.
-By material the USPTO clearly states, all that information which is found and considered relevant to the claimed subject matter.
+By material, the USPTO clearly states all that information which is found and considered relevant to the claimed subject matter.
 Material information includes related and valid U.S. patent applications or patent references cited in a PCT or foreign equivalent applications.
 In case,

-- If the information is found to contradict or is inconsistent with applicant’s position, or
+- If the information found to contradict or is inconsistent with the applicant’s position, or

 - If it contributes towards non-patentability in together or alone in all information